 Humans are pleasure-seeking beasts — we respond to visually stunning designs and often make decisions based on the quality of our interactions with those designs.
 It’s how we choose friends, hire people, swipe right on Tinder, and buy overpriced iPhones.
 This evolutionary (and psychological) trait lends itself to the business world as well; the majority of us make our buying decisions based on how certain brands make us feel through their design experience – whether that’s the latest car, phone or website.
 When we like a website’s user interface (UI), we become enamored by it and keep coming back for more fulfilling experiences.

 And this principle applies as much to a brick and mortar shop as it does to an online business.
 Just look at how the in-store experiences are crafted in Macy’s, Disney World, or Home Depot.
 These brands make it feel rewarding for us to shop with them.
 In the online world, Airbnb has upstaged the traditional hospitality industry mostly because they use design to their competitive advantage.
-It’s not much different with TurboTax, which has made the mundane chore of tax-filing a breeze because of their focus on designing a great user experience.
+It’s not much different from TurboTax, which has made the mundane chore of tax-filing a breeze because of their focus on designing a great user experience.
 These businesses have a huge customer following not just because their websites are window-dressed to look pretty, but because it evokes dopamine-inducing experiences.

 If your website has cluttered navigation, unclear pricing plans, and bad checkout experiences—fix them with a surgical urgency.
 When you want customers to perform certain actions, offer them the path of least resistance instead of annoying them with slow loading pages, frequent pop-ups, or an unintelligible web copy.
 Invest in hiring a talented UX team who can apply design thinking to all aspects of your online storefront and give it an aesthetic facelift.
 After all, the best designers think like business strategists, not abstract artists—and that is a reason enough for you to expand your budget for hiring UX designers.